 | Stale data | Checkpoints not updating after failures | Only update checkpoint after successful commit |

-- Scheduling: Run large syncs during off-peak hours for both your infrastructure and the target API.
-Most APIs have higher rate limits during off-peak windows.
+- Scheduling: run large syncs during off-peak hours for both your infrastructure and the target API.
+Most providers have higher rate limits during off-peak windows.

-- Timeouts: Increase execution timeout limits carefully in n8n settings.
-Prefer chunked runs with checkpoints over single long-running executions.
+- Timeouts: raise n8n execution timeouts carefully.
+Chunked runs with checkpoints beat single long-running executions.

-- Monitoring: Store execution summaries (record count, last cursor, error rate, duration) and alert when sync completion rate drops below 95%.
+- Monitoring: store execution summaries (record count, last cursor, error rate, duration) and alert when sync completion drops below 95%.

-- CRM backfill: Syncing 2M contacts using cursor pagination with batch size 300, checkpointed hourly, running on a nightly schedule.
-Total sync time: 4 hours with zero duplicates.
+- CRM backfill: 2M contacts on cursor pagination, batch size 300, checkpointed hourly, running on a nightly schedule.
+Total sync time around 4 hours, zero duplicates.

-Retry-Afterheaders, pausing on 429, resuming with cursor.
-Handles Black Friday traffic spikes (10x normal order volume) without missing orders. - GitHub issues: Using ETag caching to skip unchanged pages entirely.
-Reduces API calls by 80% on repos with low activity, staying well within GitHub's 5,000 requests/hour limit.
+Retry-After, pause on 429, resume with cursor.
+Handles Black Friday spikes (10x normal order volume) without missing orders. - GitHub issues: ETag caching skips unchanged pages entirely.
+Reduces API calls by 80% on low-activity repos, well within GitHub's 5,000 requests per hour limit.

-- Stripe events: Paginating through webhook event logs using
+- Stripe events: paginate webhook event logs with the

-starting_aftercursor, processing each event idempotently byevent.id, and persisting the last processed event for crash recovery.
+starting_aftercursor, process each event idempotently byevent.id, and persist the last processed event for crash recovery.

-- Identify the pagination model your target API uses (check the docs for
+- Identify which pagination model your target API uses (look for

-Retry-Afterhandling to your HTTP nodes before you hit production traffic - Introduce checkpointing using a database or KV store so interrupted syncs resume cleanly
+Retry-Afterhandling to HTTP nodes before production traffic arrives - Add checkpointing through a database or KV store so interrupted syncs resume cleanly

-- Monitor metrics (records/minute, 429 rate, backoff duration) and tune batch size and schedule based on real data
+- Track records per minute, 429 rate, and backoff duration, then tune batch size and schedule from real data